 – IAU member Professor Iwan Williams

 Before the ink was dry on the paperwork though, the news travelled the world and people reacted accordingly.
 Adults with only a meagre interest in astronomy had been brought up in a Solar System consisting of nine planets, and some didn't take kindly to losing the most remote one.
 Children the world over mourned the loss of a beloved old familiar friend.
 Protests began to pour in and one of the co-discoverers of UB 313 even complained of receiving hate mail!
 In 2008 the IAU ruled that dwarf planets which orbit further than Neptune should be called 'plutoids' in Pluto's honour.
 This hasn't appeased Pluto's supporters, though.
 At the time of writing there are still protests in favour of reclassifying Pluto, including online petitions.
 Members of Clyde Tombaugh's family would also like to see Pluto reinstated.
-Although new astronomy textbooks do not include it as a planet, Pluto is still an object of interest and its fourth moon, P4, was discovered by the HST in 2011.
+Although new astronomy textbooks do not include it as a planet, Pluto is still an object of interest.
+Further moons, P4 and P5, were discovered by the HST in 2011 and 2012.
+These were subsequently named Kerberos and Styx.
 The Pluto system is expecting a visit from NASA's New Horizons spacecraft sometime in July 2015.

 Pluto was not the first planet to get demoted.
 Ceres (974 km in diameter) was the first asteroid to be detected, and it was deemed a planet for 50 years.
 By the end of the 19th Century, several hundred other such bodies had been discovered8 and the new class 'asteroids' was invented for them.
 When the new class of dwarf planet was coined in 2006, Ceres was upgraded to that status.